-Most dogs will develop separation anxiety ranging from mild to severe, mainly a few minutes after his owner has left.
+Most dogs will develop separation anxiety ranging from mild to severe, mainly a few minutes after their owner has left.
 This will make your dog develop a coping mechanism that can result in excessive barking.
 However, you do not have to worry if your dog has developed separation anxiety as it is preventable and can be corrected.

 Causes of separation anxiety in dogs

 Just like we call them, man’s best friend, dogs do not enjoy being alone all day; they are a social species which is why we have been able to domesticate and live with them.
-In fact, dogs are a part of our family and so they get lonely when we leave him alone all day.
+In fact, dogs are a part of our family and so they get lonely when we leave them alone all day.
 It gets worse when you confine him in a kennel, which might also trigger separation anxiety.